-Meeting

-attended/eligible
+Meeting attended/eligible

 Name of committee members to attend

-Mr. Takamasa Kawasaki 1/1
+Mr. Takamasa KAWASAKI (resigned on 19 October 2018) 1/1

+Mr. Kazuyuki YOSHIDA (appointed on 19 October 2018) 1/1

-Mr. Mitsuru Ishii 1/1
+Mr. Mitsuru ISHII 2/2

-Mr. Yuji Matsuzaki 1/1
+Mr. Yuji MATSUZAKI 2/2

-Mr. Katsuya Yamamoto 1/1
+Mr. Katsuya YAMAMOTO 2/2

-Mr. Yutaka Kagawa 1/1
+Mr. Yutaka KAGAWA 2/2

 Nomination Committee

 The Company established the Nomination Committee in compliance with the CG Code on 10 April 2017.
-The Nomination Committee is comprised of five members, namely Mr. Katsuya Yamamoto, Mr. Takamasa Kawasaki, Mr. Mitsuru Ishii, Mr. Yuji Matsuzaki and Mr. Yutaka Kagawa, and is chaired by Mr. Katsuya Yamamoto.
+During the Year, the Nomination Committee comprised Mr. Katsuya YAMAMOTO, Mr. Takamasa KAWASAKI (resigned on 19 October 2018), Mr. Mitsuru ISHII, Mr. Yuji MATSUZAKI, Mr. Yutaka KAGAWA and Mr. Kazuyuki YOSHIDA (appointed on 19 October 2018), and is chaired by Mr. Katsuya YAMAMOTO.
 The primary duties of the Nomination Committee are, among others:

-- (i) to make recommendations to the Board on the appointment of our Directors and members of our Senior Management in order to complement the Company's corporate strategy; and - (ii) to identify suitable individuals who are qualified to become directors and the senior management of the Company.
+- (i) to make recommendations to the Board on the appointment of our Directors and members of our senior management in order to complement the Company's corporate strategy; and - (ii) to identify suitable individuals who are qualified to become directors and the senior management of the Company.

-During the Year, one Nomination Committee meeting was held whereat the Nomination Committee (i) assessed the independence of the independent non-executive Directors; (ii) recommended to the Board for consideration the re-appointment of all the retiring Directors at the annual general meeting held on 20 November 2017; (iii) reviewed the structure, size and composition of the Board; and (iv) reviewed the Board diversity policy.
+During the Year, two Nomination Committee meetings were held whereat the Nomination Committee (i) assessed the independence of the independent non-executive Directors; (ii) recommended to the Board for consideration the re-appointment of all the retiring Directors at the annual general meeting held on 20 November 2018; (iii) reviewed the structure, size and composition of the Board; and (iv) reviewed the Board diversity policy.
 The attendance of individual members is set out in the following table.

-Meeting

-attended/eligible

-Name of committee members to attend
+Name of committee members Meeting attended/eligible to attend

-Mr. Katsuya Yamamoto 1/1
+Mr. Katsuya YAMAMOTO 2/2

-Mr. Takamasa Kawasaki 1/1
+Mr. Takamasa KAWASAKI (resigned on 19 October 2018) 1/1

-Mr. Mitsuru Ishii 1/1
+Mr. Mitsuru ISHII 2/2

-Mr. Yuji Matsuzaki 1/1
+Mr. Yuji MATSUZAKI 2/2

+Mr. Yutaka KAGAWA 2/2

-Mr. Yutaka Kagawa 1/1
+Mr. Kazuyuki YOSHIDA (appointed on 19 October 2018) 1/1